oouoz442/oouoz442/README.md

 ## Wake the fuck up, Samurai!
-We have a brains to burn.
+We have brains to burn.

 I use arch btw